WRJZ

-WRJZ (620 kHz) is a commercial AM radio station in Knoxville, Tennessee.
-It airs a Christian talk and teaching radio format and is owned by Tennessee Media Associates, headed by Thomas Moffit, Jr. The studios are on East Magnolia Avenue in Knoxville.
+WRJZ (620 AM) is a commercial radio station licensed to Knoxville, Tennessee, United States, serving the Knoxville metropolitan area.
+It airs a Christian radio format and is owned by Tennessee Media Associates, headed by Thomas Moffit, Jr. The studios are on East Magnolia Avenue in Knoxville.

-By day, WRJZ transmits a 5,000-watt non-directional.
-At night, to avoid interference to other stations on 620 AM, WRJZ uses a directional antenna with a five-tower array.
 Programming is also heard on two FM translators: 99.5 MHz in Sevierville and 102.5 MHz in Knoxville.